kof/cyclic/readme.md

 `Binding#to(object, property, [options])`

 Pass the object/property you want to bind to.

 Options:
   - `transform` returned value will be applied, gets a value as a param
-  - `changed` callback with new value as a param
+  - `changed` callback with new value (after transformation) as a param

 [See example](./examples/transform/app.js)